oucs-teaching/cosc349-labs/lab02.md

 ### DHCP worked to give your VMs different IP addresses

 :::warning
-Remember that your IP addresses are likely to be different, so you will need to replace the values I see with the values on your system.
+Remember that your IP addresses are likely to be different from the ones I see, so you will need to replace the values I see with the values on your system.
 :::

 Your two VMs should now be able to reach each other, using the virtual network.
 You can test this by using the `ping` command.
 I logged into my `bitnami-lampstack-1` VM using its console window and could successfully ping both my own address (10.0.2.15) and that of the other VM (10.0.2.16).